aanker/xwordlist/docs/index.md

 ```
 python3 xwordlist.py
 ```
 If you need more instructions than that, you might be better off waiting until the project is further along.
-If you have comments or questions beyond what is provided on this site, please refer to the main [GitHub repository]() and feel free to open an [issue](https://github.com/aanker/xwordlist/issues) if you have further questions.
+If you have comments or questions beyond what is provided on this site, please refer to the main [GitHub repository](https://github.com/aanker/xwordlist) and feel free to email me or open an [issue](https://github.com/aanker/xwordlist/issues) if you have further questions.

 ## Usage

 For quick help instructions on the command line, type
 ```
-python xwordlist.py --help
+python3 xwordlist.py --help
 ```

 ### Input and Output